andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ### Win, Buffer Navigation
 c-w n/N     - SymbolNext SplitTop
-c-w i       - jump into float-win
+c-w i       - jump into float-win leader wp   - pin a function/paragraph (or imports) to the top
 #### Dirvish
 t           - open in new tab
 p           - preview in split